 One major difference between complete and incomplete spinal cord injuries is that incomplete SCI patients are often capable of functional recovery because they have spared neural pathways at their level of injury.

 Neuroplasticity is the central nervous system’s ability to rewire itself.
-Functions affected by injury can be reassigned to healthier regions of the spinal cord and strengthened through massed practice.
+Functions affected by incomplete injury can be reassigned to healthier regions of the spinal cord and strengthened through massed practice.

 However, neuroplasticity is limited.
 Generally, the less severe one’s SCI is, the more spared neural pathways they have, and the greater the recovery potential.